Ifiri800/Supply-Chain-Data-Analyst/README.md

 ## 📊 Dashboards

-Power BI dashboards will be developed to communicate supply chain performance to decision-makers.
+Tableau dashboards will be developed to communicate supply chain performance to decision-makers.

 Potential dashboard pages include: